themitosan/grpp/README.md

 If everything is fine, you will be able to import this git repo to your current location organized by host/user/repo.

 _(On this case, `themitosan.git` will be located on `YOUR_CURRENT_PATH/repos/github.com/themitosan/themitosan.git`)_

-> [!IMPORTANT]\
-> All repos always will be imported as bare format!

-Since the scope of this project is preserve git repos, you will need to clone them on another place in order to interact with it's files.

 ### Multiple repos